Precision & Design Characteristics

 Axial Clearance

-In general, a standard single-nut ball screw has a small axial clearance between the screw shaft and the nut.
+In standard single-nut ball screws, a small axial clearance typically exists between the screw shaft and the nut.

-The combinations of axial clearance and accuracy grades for DINGS' ball screws are shown in the table below.
+The combinations of axial clearance and accuracy grades for DINGS' ball screws are shown in the table below, along with the clearance symbols and allowable axial clearance values.

 In a mobile environment, you can move left and right to see the contents (tables).